 City of London facilities, programs and services, except for essential services, will be closed on Thursday, September 30 in observance of National Day for Truth and Reconciliation.

-The City of London engages residents and businesses with a number of environmental initiatives to help Londoners understand and reduce their environmental impact.
+The City of London engages residents and businesses with several environmental initiatives supporting our Climate Emergency Action Plan and helping Londoners reduce their environmental impact.

 The first step you can take is to measure your household's carbon footprint.
 More than 1,000 London households have already used Project Neutral’s carbon calculator to create a personalized action plan, and start making a positive impact.
 Discover your carbon footprint in five minutes and better understand your climate impact.

 The City measures the community's progress through the annual Community Energy Use and Greenhouse Gas Emissions Inventory.
 London's total greenhouse gas emissions in 2020 were 30 percent lower than they were in 2005.

 On average, Londoners spent about $1.5 billion on energy in recent years.
 Every percentage that Londoners reduce their energy use results in around $13 million staying in London.
 Through conservation, efficiency, and more local energy production, more of this money can be kept in London.